 When you have to order a photo box, you have to wait several days or even a week until you can use it.
 Making your own on the other hand means you don’t have to wait for a company to process your order and ship the photo box to you.
 You can gather the needed supplies and make one at your kitchen table, and it’s ready to use the same day you decided you needed one.

 While making your own means you can use it sooner than ordering one, the time you have to personally invest is more than the few minutes it takes you to make a few mouse clicks and order one online.
-Time spent includes actually making the light box as well as going out gathering all the needed parts and tools to make one, whether that means buying or borrowing.
-Either way, it’s quite a time-consuming task, and more so if you’re building a wood light box and don’t have power tools because now you’ll have to go over and borrow them from your dad, and then you’ll have to go back and return the tools you borrowed.
+Time spent includes making the light box as well as going out gathering all the needed parts and tools to make one, whether that means buying or borrowing.
+Building a wood light box is especially time consuming and requires power tools which you may or may not have to get from dad, swearing that this time won't end up with nails through the wall.

 Hard to store.

-Whatever material you use and size you decide to make, more often than not your homemade photo box is going to be bulky, and if made from wood it’s going to be heavy.
-Another downside is that yours may not be made to collapse, and light boxes that can collapse are more easily stored.
+Whatever material you use and the size you decide to make, more often than not your homemade photo box is going to be bulky, and if made from wood it’s going to be heavy.
+Another downside is that yours may not be collapsible, which would be easier to store.
 Would you rather try to find a place big enough to safely store a large cardboard box or just be able to slide a collapsed one onto a shelf or inside a desk drawer?

 Source your own lighting.